geoffbullen/landing-page-theme/confluence-documentation/index.md

 - Ensure you have good lighting in the room.
 - Use dark pens, whiteboard markers or sharpies.
 - Contrast the colour between the wall and the sticky notes or index cards (i.e. pink sticky notes on a white wall)

+### Features

+Capture anything provides a wide range of features that will enhance the editing epxperience of diagram, flow charts and all tha other things that you have on you canvas.

+#### Magic Tidy

+Tidy up your diagram with just one click on your mouse.
+Have a look at the short video below to see how it works.

+#### Change Shapes

+You can change the shape type for any item on your canvas.
+Capture Anything also provides the flexibility to change shapes for a whole group of items.
+You can change your shape to a variety of options such as text, ellipse, rectangle, sticky note or diamond.
+<br><br>
+To change a shape, right-click on the selected group or single item; and select "change type".
+Choose the desired shape from the list of shape available.
+Have a look at the short video below to see how it works.

+#### Align Object